Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-Single-cup personal coffee makers are the perfect choice for those of you who live in a smaller apartment, students at college, or if you simply prefer the convenience of quickly brewing a cup coffee with no fuss and minimal cleanup.
+Single-cup personal coffee makers are the perfect choice for those of you who live in a smaller apartment, are students at college, or if you just prefer the convenience of quickly brewing a cup of coffee with no fuss and minimal cleanup.

 Single Cup Coffee Makers – The Right Choice For You?

 Before you even think about buying a personal coffee maker, take a minute to think if this type of coffee brewer is the right choice for you.

 1-cup coffee makers are perfect for brewing a single cup of coffee throughout the day; however, they are not workhorses and will struggle if you are brewing a large amount of coffee for friends, family, or even co-workers.